 - Make sure that you are familiar with the anatomy at and around the site of injection, and do not inject dermal fillers near blood vessels.

 - Before injection, thoroughly inform the patient of all risks of the procedure and the specific product you intend to use.

 - Note that the approved indications for use of dermal fillers vary depending on the product.
 The FDA may not have reviewed use of dermal fillers in some locations in the body.

-- Inject dermal fillers slowly and applying the least amount of pressure necessary.
+- Inject dermal fillers slowly and apply the least amount of pressure necessary.

-- Know the signs and symptoms associated with injection into blood vessels, and have an updated plan detailing how the patient will be treated should this occur.
-This may include on-site treatment and/or immediately referring the patient to another health care provider for treatment.
+- Know the signs and symptoms associated with injection into blood vessels and have an updated plan detailing how the patient will be treated should this occur.
+This plan may include on-site treatment and/or immediate referral to another health care provider for treatment.

-- Immediately stop the injection if a patient exhibits any signs or symptoms associated with injection into a blood vessel, such as changes in vision, signs of a stroke, white appearance (or blanching) of the skin, or unusual pain during or shortly after the procedure.
+- Immediately stop the injection if a patient exhibits any signs or symptoms associated with injection into a blood vessel, such as blanching of the skin, change in vision, signs of a stroke, or unusual pain during or shortly after the procedure.

 - Tell patients that they should seek immediate medical attention after the procedure if they experience signs and symptoms associated with injection into a blood vessel.

 - Educate facility staff and employees on how to quickly assist patients calling with signs and symptoms of filler complications on how to receive appropriate medical care.